imjuniper/flibbert-engine/README.md

 ## Requirements

-- A system that supports OpenGL 4.6 (or 4.1 on macOS)
+- A system that supports at least OpenGL 4.1
 - [CMake 3.31+](https://cmake.org/)
 - A C++ compiler supporting C++20 (Clang and MSVC have been tested)